hafizmrf3/CNN-EDXCourseAppReviews/README.md

-# CNN-UdemyAppReviews
+# CNN-EDXCourseAppReviews
-Sentiment Analysis on Udemy App Reviews using the Convolutional Neural Networks method
+Sentiment Analysis on EDX Course App Reviews using the Convolutional Neural Networks method